- Important Considerations When Choosing A Video Camera For A Church Sanctuary

 - Connect your soundboard to your computer with the audio cable.

 - Set up your camera and audio inputs to your video editing software.

 - Record your service and either live stream it on Facebook or YouTube or save it as a video file for later editing before publishing in on your social media accounts or church website.

-The Best Video Camera For A Church Sanctuary For Any Budget
+The Best Video Camera For A House Of Worship For Any Budget

 I am a small church pastor.
-We have a small church budget.
+We have a low church budget.
 I wanted to give small churches an option as well as large churches.
 So I am recommending video cameras that will fit any budget.
-Just remember, don't out cheap yourself.
-If you can, purchase the best quality, not the cheapest camera.
+Just remember, don’t out cheap yourself.
+If you can, purchase the best quality, not the most inexpensive camera.